Pull-Up Workout For Beginners: 4 Exercises You Need to Know

 Before we can get you crushing your first pull-up, you need to be comfortable hanging from the bar.
 This will help you enhance your grip and forearm strength, while also being beneficial for your shoulder integrity.
 Start out with a passive hang (shoulders fully relaxed) and then eventually build up to active hangs.
 In this position, work on engaging the lats and packing your shoulders into your sockets, while maintaining total body tension (squeeze your glutes, abs, quads, pump up your biceps, etc).
 Remember: the tighter the body, the easier the movement.
 Build up to being able to hold these positions for 3 sets of 30 seconds.

-Your row strength will correlate to your ability to do pull-ups.
+Your row strength will correlate to your success with pull-up workouts.
 While I definitely recommend throwing movements into your programs like DB single arm rows and barbell rows, I’m a big fan of using suspension trainers to build up your horizontal pulling prowess.
 This exercise can do a great job of building up the upper back muscles like the rear delts, scapular retractors, and shoulder external rotators in an easily adjustable/non-intimidating manner.
 Start slow, but then build up to being able to do strict rows utilizing almost all of your body weight.
 Build up to being able to do 10 rows with your body straight and your feet elevated.
 I highly recommend the TRX training system if you don’t already have one:

 When you can’t complete a pull-up, performing negatives or focusing on the eccentric (descending) portion of the pull-up is a great way to build strength.
 These are tough, and will definitely leave you sore—but it will all be worth it.
 Negatives begin with the elbows flexed at the top of the movement and progress to a slow, strict and controlled descent all the way to the bottom.
 Build up to being able to do 3 sets of 3-5 reps with a 5 second eccentric.

 It never hurts to have a helping hand!
 I have seen tremendous pull-up results utilizing resistance bands with my clients.
 The thing with these is that you just need to be strategic with how you use them.
 You don’t want to become fully dependent on them, and you want to develop strength in the toughest part of the movement (the initial pull from the bottom).
 I utilize a combination of resistance banded and jump pull-ups with an eccentric focus.
-I think the two in tandem allow for proper technique work, increasing the volume of pull-up practice, and strength building throughout the movement.
+I think the two in tandem allow for proper technique work.
+They’re a great addition to your pull-up workout, increasing the volume of practice, and strength building throughout the movement.
 I don’t think you could go wrong with the bands from wodfitters ($10.99-109.00 for various sizes and combination packs):